Paris Themmen: Film appearance

 Themmen's adult acting appearances include "Virtuoso", a 2000, sixth-season episode of the TV series Star Trek: Voyager, as a fawning fan.
 He was billed as a "former child star" in two 2008 episodes of the American game show Duel.

-On May 4, 2011, Themmen appeared on the British television morning show Daybreak, alongside the other child actors from Willy Wonka & the Chocolate Factory: Peter Ostrum (Charlie Bucket), Julie Dawn Cole (Veruca Salt), Denise Nickerson (Violet Beauregarde) and Michael Bollner (Augustus Gloop).
+On May 4, 2011, Themmen appeared on the British television morning show Daybreak, alongside the other child actors from Willy Wonka & the Chocolate Factory: Peter Ostrum (Charlie Bucket), Julie Dawn Cole (Veruca Salt), Denise Nickerson (Violet Beauregarde) and Michael Böllner (Augustus Gloop).
 They made an additional 40th Anniversary reunion appearance on NBC's Today Show eleven days later.
 He reunited with the partial Wonka cast again on the program in 2015.

 On January 23, 2015, Themmen appeared on Ken Reid's TV Guidance Counselor Podcast.
 The episode was recorded live in Wilmington, Massachusetts during North East ComicCon.

 Themmen was a Jeopardy! contestant on March 13, 2018, finishing in second place.
 His wife, Nikki Grillos, previously appeared on the program in 2015, returning twice as a champion before being defeated on her third appearance.

 Personal life

 Themmen has been married to Nikki Grillos since 2014.
-Together, the couple currently resides in Los Angeles, California.
+Together, the couple currently reside in Los Angeles, California.

 Themmen's sister Allegra Themmen-Pigott (1967–2019) was a coloratura soprano opera singer and music therapist.
-His sister Tania is married to voice actress and voice director Susan Blu.
+His sister Tania Themmen is married to voice actress and voice director Susan Blu.